In this short post, we will take an overall look at the architecture design process.

 The process of design is cyclical and iterative, which can be defined as a six part process.
-The architectural design process can be approached in a number of ways by different designers, but generally it will follow a very similar pattern:
+The architecture design process can be approached in a number of ways by different designers, but generally it will follow a very similar pattern:

 1. Research and Data Collection